kubernetes/repo-infra/README.md

 The exact mechanism to pull in this repository will vary depending on the tool you use.
-However, unless you end up having this repository at the root of your project's repository you wll probably need to make sure you use the `--rootdir` command line parameter to let the `verify-boilerplate.sh` know its location, eg:
+However, unless you end up having this repository at the root of your project's repository you will probably need to make sure you use the `--rootdir` command line parameter to let the `verify-boilerplate.sh` know its location, eg: